 Specify your authentication key by setting the apikey option.
 You can view your API key from the TD Console.

-Access /etc/td-agent/td-agent.conf to set the apikey option.
+Access /etc/fluent/fluentd.conf (for fluent-package) to set the apikey option.

 YOUR_API_KEY should be your API key string.